howlCode/tarot_api/README.md

 ## What is it?

-This is a pure rails 5 JSON API for interacting with a virtual tarot deck.
-Users can shuffle/draw cards at random into some different spreads.
+A rails 5 API for interacting with a virtual tarot deck.
+Users can shuffle and/or draw cards at random into some different spreads.
 Cards are fully fleshed out with images, summaries, full meanings, and keywords for upright and reversed card positions.
 Images from the original rider-waite deck are used as they are public domain.